 Remote Learning: Frequently Asked Questions for USask College of Agriculture and Bioresources Undergraduate Students

-Will classes be online or in-person this fall?
+Will classes be online or in-person this winter?

-To ensure the health and safety of our students and campus community, all undergraduate courses (including lectures, labs and tutorials) for AgBio students will be held online this fall.
-Unless you have already been contacted by your course instructor regarding possible field course components, you should assume that your courses will be held entirely online.
+To ensure the health and safety of our students and campus community, all undergraduate courses (including lectures, labs and tutorials) for AgBio students will continue to be held online this winter.

-Does this mean I don’t need to move to Saskatoon during the Fall 2020 term (September-December)?
+Does this mean I don’t need to move to Saskatoon during the Winter 2021 term (January-April)?

-It will not be necessary to move to Saskatoon at this point, because you will not be required to come to campus at any point during the fall term.
+It will not be necessary to move to Saskatoon at this point, because you will not be required to come to campus at any point during the winter term.

 Why did the College of AgBio choose to move classes online instead of offering classes in person?